 These reforms will mean that hundreds of serious sexual and violent offenders sentenced each year will spend longer behind bars.
 In addition, the Act creates a new power to prevent the automatic early release of offenders who are found to pose a danger to the public after they have been convicted and sentenced.

 You can read more about my campaigning on this case here.

 Independent Inquiry into Telford Child Sexual Exploitation (IITCSE)

 Since my election, I have consistently put victims front and centre of my work in Parliament.
 It was through my lobbying that I secured an Independent Inquiry into Telford CSE cases (IITCSE) through my work in Parliament and with Telford & Council.
 This QC-led inquiry remains in progress.

-It may be helpful to summarise the actions I have been taking to tackle this issue on behalf of victims and my constituents since I was first elected:
+It may also be helpful to summarise the actions I have been taking to tackle this issue on behalf of victims and my constituents since I was first elected:

 - I have been shining a light on this problem by raising the matter in PMQs and in debates in Parliament and widely in the media over many years.